gaehlerm/SoftwareEngineering/README.md

 By the way, you might have heard of the goto statement that was widely used until about 1970.
 Dijkstra wrote the famous paper “Goto considered harmful”.
 As always there was a lot of truth behind his argument but there are cases where Goto statements are a legitimate choice.
 The Linux kernel is written in C which doesn’t have exceptions and thus the Linux kernel uses Goto statements instead.
 The goto is called when an error occurs and redirects the code to the catch block.
 Thus, goto statements are not all that bad, they were only used in a bad manner as you can write terrible spaghetti code using goto statements.

 # 12. Testing
-“Data structures + algorithms = software” # Bertrand Mayer?
+“Data structures + algorithms = software” Adapted from Bertrand Mayer

 Interfaces + testing = engineering